emilyalice2708/makers-progress/week-2.md

 - Evidence: Have a conversation with a coach to verify that I am on the right track, compare delegation work with the solutions.

 ## Friday:
-- Goal: Practice extracting one class into two without compromising test coverage.
+- Goal: Practice extracting one class into two without compromising test coverage, improve understanding of mocking and dependency injection.
-- Plan: Work through Oyster challenge.
+- Plan: Work through Oyster challenge, complete final exercises on Dependency Injection practical, begin working through Mocking skills workshop.
 - Evidence: Chat with cohort and compare our work to decipher whether we could improve our own and whether we have compromised testing during extraction.